-Novelist Ernest J. Gaines Dies at Age 86
+Novelist Ernest J. Gaines Dies At Age 86

 Novelist Ernest J. Gaines, acclaimed author of The Autobiography of Miss Jane Pittman, and other novels about the struggles of African Americans in rural Louisiana, died at his home in Oscar, La., Tuesday at the age of 86.

-Gaines died in his sleep of cardiac arrest, according to the Associated Press, citing the Baton Rouge Area Foundation.
+Gaines died in his sleep of cardiac arrest, according to The Associated Press, citing the Baton Rouge Area Foundation.
 He is survived by his wife Dianne Saulney Gaines, four stepchildren and nine siblings.

-The son of sharecroppers, Gaines was born on a plantation in Point Coupee Parish, near Baton Rouge.
+The son of sharecroppers, Gaines was born on a plantation in Pointe Coupee Parish, near Baton Rouge.
 He attended school for little more than five months out of the year.
 But that was more education than his family before him had received.
 He would say later in life that his ear for the stories of his elders was developed as he wrote letters for adults who couldn't read or write.

-In the late 1940's, at the age of 15, his family moved to the Northern California city of Vallejo, about 30 miles north of San Francisco.
+In the late 1940's, at the age of 15, his family moved to the northern California city of Vallejo, about 30 miles north of San Francisco.
 He told interviewer Lawrence Bridges that in California he could do something that had been forbidden in the South: visit a library.
 Gaines later attended San Francisco State University.
 His early writing earned him a Wallace Stegner fellowship at Stanford University.

 Gaines returned to Louisiana in 1963, inspired by James Meredith's bid to enroll in the then-all-white University of Mississippi.
 He took it as a sign that the South was changing and that he could be a part of that change.